 I don’t know if I personally make a difference to the world, but I believe that we can all make a difference globally by the way we exist and act in the world.

 Over the years, I’ve been very privileged to have had the opportunity to spend quality time with indigenous communities in Southern India and learn their ways of being.

-Man or women, the issue is people don’t like being told what type of people they should be, so we have what’s known as privatisation of virtues which is a western enlightenment from this idea that the rational individual should be the person the dictates what is right and wrong in their lives, what is a value and what is a virtue.
+Man or women, the issue is people don’t like being told what type of people they should be, so we have what’s known as privatisation of virtues which is western enlightenment from this idea that the rational individual should be the person the dictates what is right and wrong in their lives, what is a value and what is a virtue.

 This is what is happening in the world at the moment.
-Even if you go overseas and travel, people often only tend to travel to places they are comfortable with or they travel to places where they can maintain a position of authority or they can mix with people they are already comfortable with.
+Even if you go overseas and travel, people often only tend to travel to places they are comfortable with or travel to places where they can maintain a position of authority or mix with people they are already comfortable with.

-The antidote to that is acknowledging that that community and connection are about really opening up to hear the stories that challenge our existing perspectives.
+The antidote to that is acknowledging that community and connection are about really opening up to hear the stories that challenge our existing perspectives.

 What concerns you about the long term impact of travel on people, animals, and the planet?

 The environmental impact affects us all – people, planet and animals.

 The commodification of experiences and of identity concerns me.
 For example, having that authentic tribal experience or living with elephants in the wild.
 It doesn’t respect our humanity; it constrains the complexity of someone’s identity.